pchemguy/SecureADODB-Fork/index.md

 permalink: /
 ---

-This project proposes several modifications to the [SecureADODB] library, as well as explores several alternative design options.
+This project proposes several modifications to the [SecureADODB] library, as well as explores some alternative design options.

 ### Class diagram and connections to ADODB